In this guide, you will get started with Cloudflare Pages, and deploy your first website to the Pages platform.

 The build directory is generated from the build command.
 Each framework has its own naming convention, for example, the build output directory is named

 The root directory is where your site’s content lives.
 If not specified, Cloudflare assumes that your linked git repository is the root directory.
 The root directory needs to be specified in cases like monorepos, where there may be multiple projects in one repository.

 Environment variables are a common way of providing configuration to your build workflow.
 While setting up your project, you can specify a number of key-value pairs as environment variables.
 These can be further customized once your project has finished building for the first time.

-After you have chosen your Framework preset, configured Root directory (advanced), and customized your Environment variables (optional), you are ready to deploy.
+After you have chosen your Framework preset or left this field blank if you are working without a framework, configured Root directory (advanced), and customized your Environment variables (optional), you are ready to deploy.

 Your first deploy